MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod5_Lab3_SubscriptionChurn.md

 2. Click **+ Add Activity.**

-3. On the Set up your activity data screen, name the activity **Subscription History**.
+3. On the Set up your activity data screen, name the activity **SubscriptionHistory**.
 Select **SubscriberHistory : SubscriptionData** for Activity entity and select **Subscription ID** as the Primary key.

 4. On the Set up your relationships screen, select **Add relationship.** Configure your relationship as the following: